Araden64/PS5-Pre-Order-Bot/README.md

 # PS5 Pre-Order Bot
- Pythong script used to buy a PS5
+ Python script used to buy a PS5